-The Cambria County Veteran Services Office strives to provide courteous, efficient and professional services to the County’s veterans, veterans’ spouses and veterans’ families.
-As such, we are working by appointment only.
-Please call or e-mail in order to schedule an appointment.
+The Cambria County Veterans’ Services Office strives to provide courteous, efficient and professional services to the County’s Veterans, Veterans’ spouses, and Veterans’ families.
+As such, we are working by appointment.
+Please call 814-472-1590 between 9 a.m. and 1 p.m. to schedule an appointment.

-- Assist veterans, veterans’ widows or dependents in providing information, completing forms and documents when applying for benefits
+- Assist Veterans, Veterans’ surviving spouses or dependents in providing information, and completing forms and documents when applying for benefits

-- Establish military /claims data files on all veterans coming into the office
+- Establish military /claim data files on all Veterans coming into the office

 - Distribute death benefit claims for the county

-- Transmit records for the deceased veterans to the Bureau of Veterans Affairs, as required by the county code
+- Transmit records for deceased Veterans to the US Department of Veterans Affairs, as required by the county code

-- To keep the general public aware of the veteran’s needs and sacrifices they made
+- Keep citizens aware of Veterans’ needs and sacrifices they made

-- Administer claims for the services connected to disabilities, pensions for veterans unable to work, medical care, home loan guarantees, burial benefits and death dependency, and indemnity compensation and death pension
+- Administer claims for the services connected to disabilities, pensions for Veterans unable to work, medical care, home loan guarantees, burial benefits and death dependency, and indemnity compensation and death pensions

 - How do I enroll in the VA health care system?